 If you go with the first option, you could use a landing page creator like Thrive to create the landing page, and then simply set it as the index page of your site.
 The second approach with the semi-landing page might seem difficult to create, but not only are there themes completely dedicated to this approach (like Landing by Themify), but you can easily create a beautiful functional page with a page builder or a theme like Total.

 The problem with the methods I’ve mentioned so far is that they all rely on a factor that is much harder to improve in the short term, traffic.
 If you don’t have a lot of people visiting your site, naturally you won’t have a lot of people signing up for your newsletter or course.
 You can do this even if you haven’t fully launched your site yet, by using a coming soon plugin.
-That’s why the next methods are focused on getting both traffic, and email subscribers.
+That’s why the next methods focus on both traffic and email subscribers.

 A guest post is simply a post that you write and publish on someone else’s blog or website.
 If you’ve already established a relationship with other bloggers/business owners in your niche, you can reach to them and pitch ideas you think would be good for their audience (if not, build relationships with people in your space).